Connect with others who understand.

 Heat Therapy

-Heat therapy involves applying heat to an affected area of the body that is painful or stiff.
+Heat therapy involves applying heat to an area of the body that is painful or stiff.
 Heat is a complementary therapy that helps loosen stiff joints and relieves aches by increasing circulation to injured tissues.

+Members of MySpondylitisTeam often discuss the benefits of heat therapy through the use of hot tubs, baths, and showers.
 “I have a hot tub, and it is well worth it!
 Helps me every time I have a flare-up,” wrote one member.
 Another member said, “I can’t stress enough how much hot tub therapy helps people with ankylosing spondylitis pain or any type of arthritis … I feel pain-free for about a week.”

 Devices like electric heating pads are useful for targeted pain relief.
 Limit use to 20 minutes at a time.
-“My daughter has an electric heat pad and I use that during the day when my back is too bad to move without pain,” wrote a member of MySpondylitisTeam.
+“My daughter has an electric heat pad, and I use that during the day when my back is too bad to move without pain,” wrote a member of MySpondylitisTeam.

 Cold Therapy